Tiiiger/SGC/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 #### Updates
+* As pointed out by #23, there was a subtle bug in our preprocessing code for the reddit dataset.
+After fixing this bug, SGC achieves a F1 score of 95.0 (previously, it was 94.9).
 * Practical advice: it is often very helpful to normalize the features to have zero mean with standard deviation one to accelerate the convergence of SGC (and many other linear models).
 For example, we apply this normalization for [the reddit dataset](./utils.py#L119).
 Please consider doing this when applying SGC to other datasets.
 For some relevant discussions, see [Ross et al, 2013](https://arxiv.org/pdf/1305.6646.pdf) and [Li and Zhang, 1998](https://www.jstor.org/stable/25051187?seq=1#metadata_info_tab_contents).

 #### Authors: